 Power Systems Design and Studies

-NREL develops new tools, algorithms, and methods for designing and studying the electric power system at all scales.
+NREL develops new tools, algorithms, and methods for modeling, simulating, and designing the electric power system at all scales.
 This includes market design and performance evaluations; and planning, operations, and protection studies.

 Power system simulation